Global business

 These issues typically cover the following categories:

-As a cloud-based localization solution, the Phrase Localization Suite puts translation quality first.
+As a cloud-based localization solution, the Phrase Localization Platform puts translation quality first.
 To achieve the best results possible, it provides quality assurance (QA) and (LQA) language quality assessment features as part of its translation management system, Phrase TMS.

 When it comes to QA, a project manager can set QA checks as mandatory for a job.
 Translators can perform those checks using Manual QA or Instant QA.